NomicFoundation/hardhat/docs/src/content/tutorial/testing-contracts.md

 The two tests that we wrote begin with their setup, which in this case means deploying the token contract.
 In more complex projects, this setup could involve multiple deployments and other transactions.
 Doing that in every test means a lot of code duplication.
 Plus, executing many transactions at the beginning of each test can make the test suite much slower.

-You can solve these problems by using **fixtures**.
+You can avoid code duplication and improve the performance of your test suite by using **fixtures**.
 A fixture is a setup function that is run only the first time it's invoked.
 On subsequent invocations, instead of re-running it, Hardhat will reset the state of the network to what it was at the point after the fixture was initially executed.

 ```js
 const { loadFixture } = require("@nomicfoundation/hardhat-network-helpers");